A Law Firm with a Winning Tradition

 In Minnesota, assault with a weapon occurs when a person injures, attempts to injure, or threatens to injure another person with any object that can be considered a weapon.
 This offense is classified as a felony.
-If you’ve been charged with assault with a weapon, it is important to seek the representation of an experienced St. Paul criminal defense attorney.
-Even if there is merit to the charges, the right defense is an important tool to securing the best possible outcome in the case.
+If you’ve been charged with assault with a weapon, it is important to seek the representation of our experienced St. Paul weapons charge lawyers.
+Even if there is merit to the charges, the right defense is a crucial tool for securing the best possible outcome in the case.

 Specific types of dangerous weapons include shotguns, clubs, knives, handguns, baseball bats, and gasoline.

-This is an offense that can result in a very serious criminal record.
-With an experienced St. Paul criminal defense attorney representing you, you will have the guidance you need.
+With an experienced St. Paul weapons charges attorney representing you, you will have the guidance you need.
 You will know what to expect and will have an advocate in your corner who wants to see you move forward with your life as soon as possible.

 Any type of assault accusation is very serious, but one involving a dangerous weapon can result in an automatic felony if convicted.
-If you have been accused of assault with a deadly weapon, it is important to seek the proper representation so you can secure the best possible result in your case.
-To learn more about how Rogosheske, Rogosheske & Atkins can help you, call 651-451-6411 or complete our contact form to schedule a free consultation.
+If you have been accused of assault with a deadly weapon, it is important to seek the proper representation so you can work toward the a favorable result in your case.